Materials-Consortia/OPTIMADE/optimade.md

 ### Nested property names

 Everywhere in a filter string where a property name is accepted, the API implementation MAY accept nested property names as described in [section '5.1.
 Lexical tokens'](#h.5.1), consisting of fields separated by periods ('.').
-A filter on a nested property name consisting of two fields `field1.field2` matches if:
+A filter on a nested property name consisting of two fields `field1.field2` matches if either one of these points are true:

 - `field1` references a dictionary-type property that contains as a field `field2` and the filter matches for the content of `field2`.
-OR

 - `field1` references a list of dictionaries that contain as a field `field2` and the filter matches for a flat list containing only the contents of `field2` for every dictionary in the list.
 E.g., if `field1` is the list `[{"field2":42, "field3":36}, {"field2":96, "field3":66}]`, then `field1.field2` is understood in the filter as the list `[42, 96]`.

 The API implementation MAY allow this notation to generalize to arbitary depth.
-A nested property names that combines more than one list MUST, if accepted, be interpreted as a completely flattened list.
+A nested property name that combines more than one list MUST, if accepted, be interpreted as a completely flattened list.

 ### Relationships